-So, twenty-one years on, how has parent / school communications evolved?
+So, 22 years on, how has parent / school communications evolved?

 There is a wide range of school communication software on the market, and there is no doubt that it can support school-home engagements with the wide range of features they offer.
 Access to software can be via a website or in some cases, via a mobile App, providing more flexibility for the parent to stay in touch.

 We know that parental engagement is a powerful factor in driving pupil progress right from early years education through to post-16 study.
 However, research shows that the nature of engagement changes over the course of a child’s school journey, which is why schools need a clearly defined strategy to determine how parental engagement will be led and carried out.

 Many schools encounter barriers to parental engagement, so by using a system that puts information directly into the hands of parents and tailoring their communications to meet the needs of their communities, schools are finding ways to break down these barriers and help parents support their child.

 There will always be parents who are harder to reach, and technology has a part to play in engaging this group.
 Some schools are focusing on sending out positive messages about pupils to their parents which helps to counter negativity and builds fruitful dialogues – building bridges not walls between home and school.

 Today, schools are embracing technology to communicate with parents, and email, text messages and mobile apps are all part of the toolkit.
 Schools need to ensure they get the most from these tools so that messages can be sent out quickly without adding to staff workload.

 Parental engagement has moved on from the days when the annual report and parents’ evening were the only point of reference.
 The time has come for schools to reach out to parents using the technology they live with every day, so they can build up a positive working relationship to support pupils through the school years.